zx80/flask-tester/README.md

 REST application back-end with password and token authentication based on [FlaskSimpleAuth](https://pypi.org/project/FlaskSimpleAuth/).
-The code uses _23_ lines of Python for implementing password (basic nd parameters) and token authentications, admin group authorization, and routes for token generation (2), identity tests (2) and an incredible open cookie-based translation service.
+The code uses _23_ lines of Python for implementing password (basic and parameters) and token authentications, admin group authorization, and routes for token generation (2), identity tests (2) and an incredible open cookie-based translation service.